acg/har/README.md

     cdb -q file.har f/path/to/member

-Get the permissions of a file or directory (other metadata keys are "type", "size", "uid", "mtime"):
+Get the permissions of a file or directory (other metadata keys are "type", "size", "uid", "gid", and "mtime"):

     cdb -q file.har "`printf 'm/path/to/member\0perms'`"